 UK Motorcycle Insurance Laws

 By law, motorcycle insurance is required for anyone riding a motorbike on the road in the UK.
-At a minimum, bike insurance protects you against liability if your motorcycle is in a crash and cause injury to someone else or damage to another vehicle.
+At a minimum, motorbike insurance protects you against liability if your motorcycle is in a crash and cause injury to someone else or damage to another vehicle.

 Types of Motorcycle Insurance